 Victims of cyberbullying are overwhelmed by this onslaught of hateful and hurtful content.
 It’s hard to see a way out, because technology is with us 24/7.
 For better or worse, it’s part of everyday life.
 And during COVID-19, tech use is only on the rise.

-When schools close their doors, students have less access to trusted adults like teachers, counselors, and coaches.
+When schools close their doors or limit their schedules, students have less access to trusted adults like teachers, counselors, and coaches.
 It’s hard for adults to spot the warning signs of cyberbullying, and many victims are afraid to seek help.

 This combination of stress, social distance, increased tech use, anonymity, and fear is a perfect storm for cyberbullying.
 But together, we can stand up to harassment and bullying and spread love instead of hate.